ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

   - Sources the DC voltage level of the DUT input pin
   - Measures the voltage of the DUT output pin
 - Includes InstrumentStudio and MeasurementLink UI Editor project files
-- For NI-DCPower, uses the NI gRPC Device Server to allow sharing the instrument sessions with other measurement services.
+- Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand

-### Required Driver Software
+### Required Software

+- MeasurementLink 2024 Q1 or later
 - NI-DCPower
 - NI-488.2 and/or NI-Serial
 - NI-VISA
+- Recommended: InstrumentStudio 2024 Q1 or later (matching MeasurementLink)
+- Recommended: TestStand 2021 SP1 or later
 - Optional: NI Instrument Simulator software

 > **Note:**